xiaoditx/xiaoditx.github.io/content/blog/2025-08-26_算法真题：GESP202503四级——荒地开垦（洛谷B4263）/index.en.md

 Some might say: Hey?
 Where did `using namespace std` go?

 Actually, as long as you diligently add `std::`, you can omit this line.
 There are benefits to doing this, although it might not be easily apparent in algorithm competitions.
-But I'm more application-oriented (after all, I started with Easy Language), so I always注重 (pay attention to) the habit of using `using` sparingly.
+But I'm more application-oriented (after all, I started with Easy Language), so I always pay attention to the habit of using `using` sparingly.
 You can search for "namespace pollution" to learn more.

 Integer variables `m`, `n`, `record_c` are defined to: receive input n, receive input m, store debris count (due to a flaw, m and n were used reversed, found it hard to change, ended up having to use m for n); a char variable tmp, for receiving the `.` and `#` input later.

 `px` and `py` in the code are actually "offset arrays".
 In practice, take a number n, for a point $A$, add its X coordinate + px[n], its Y coordinate + py[n], you can get an offset point.
 The offsets in this code correspond to right, left, down, up.

 After defining these variables, we can start reading.
-Read m and n, these two numbers tell us the size of the entire land, helping us define a恰到好处 (just right) array as our "map" (I really like恰到好处, even with various risks, but understandable since I wrote a lot in Easy Language).
+Read m and n, these two numbers tell us the size of the entire land, helping us define a just right array as our "map" (I personally prefer things to be precisely sized, even with potential risks, but given my extensive experience with EPL, this approach seems quite reasonable).

 `int imap[m][n]` creates a 2D array, imap means map (originally wrote `map`, but classmate said it seems to be a reserved word, changed to `imap`).
 This allows us to directly manipulate points using X and Y.